dribnet/purvs/README.md

 ## MDDN 242 2022 Assignment 2

+Alphabet updated up to the letter D. The next ones going forward a bit of a challenge at present.
+Still need to do some more thinking.

 Finally managed to sort out the code.
 I had to add another rounded rectangle which has the same colour as the background, which is cutting through the first rectangle in order to form the letter C.